 ENDING TIME AND PLACE

 After a hearty breakfast and packing up camp, we travel north, then west on our journey up the East River Valley on the beautiful Deer Creek Trail.
-Whether it's deer, elk, bear, eagle or maybe just a few marmots, this backcountry ride will provide us plenty to marvel at.
-Deer Creek is a beautiful up & down trip that challenges you with steep climbs and twisty switchbacks, all on snaking singletrack.
+Deer Creek is a beautiful ride that will challenge us with steep climbs and twisty switchbacks, all on snaking singletrack.
 The views from the trail encompass the Crested Butte ski area and majestic Gothic Mountain.
 Riding into the old mining town of Gothic, one can hardly imagine it once supported a population of nearly 8,000.
 At its height Gothic had several hotels, brothels, saloons, a smelter, three sawmills, a public school and a dancehall.
 Today, Gothic is home to the Rocky Mountain Biological Laboratory and supports several hundred in the summers, but only a few hardy souls through the long winters.
 Our camp for the next two evenings will be in the beautiful upper East River Valley.
-TOTAL MILEAGE - 16 miles
+TOTAL MILEAGE: 16 miles

-After four days of "the goods" you might be thinking, "how can this get any better?"
+After four days of “the goods” you might be thinking, “how can this get any better?”
 Well it can, because you have not experienced the stunning beauty and eye watering descent of Trail 401 yet.
-The morning's ride will take you up valley along the winding East River, past lingering snow patches and by the crystal clear blue water of Emerald Lake.
-Once we crest Schofield Pass, elev.
-10,709 feet, the climbing really begins.
+The morning’s ride will take us up valley along the winding East River, past lingering snow patches and by the crystal clear blue water of Emerald Lake.
+Once we crest Schofield Pass, elevation 10,709 feet, the climbing really begins.
 What was a well graded dirt road becomes a granny gear climb for about another 700 vertical feet.
-It's a tough one, but well worth the extra effort!
+It’s a tough one, but well worth the extra effort!
 From the highpoint above treeline the views of the 14,000 foot Maroon Bells are breathtaking.
-Just about all food tastes great above 10,000 feet, so today's well deserved lunch break on the 401 Trail may make you just want to lie back in the wildflowers and watch the clouds go by.
-But alas, one of the all time best downhills anywhere awaits.
-To label this as simply "classic" would not do it justice.
-"Sick, Gnarly, Awesome, Rippin', Mind Blowing"- hardly begin to describe this descent.
-Simply put, it's a "must do" on any mountain biker's list.
-This is a ride you'll replay over and over for years to come.
-From 401's finish in Gothic we'll climb toward the village of Crested Butte and descend on roads right to the bike shop.
-You'll have enough time to clean up and enjoy a memorable Friday night in the wild west town of Crested Butte.
-TOTAL MILEAGE - 18 miles
+And now one of the all time best downhills anywhere awaits!
+Simply put, it should be a “must-do” on any mountain biker’s list.
+This is a ride you’ll replay over and over for years to come.
+From 401’s finish in Gothic we’ll climb toward the village of Crested Butte and descend on roads right to the bike shop, where we will say goodbye.
+TOTAL MILEAGE: 18 miles

 Riding Surface: Singletrack on clay based soil, some rocky scree crossings.